klouisbrother/ba-kyma-prototype/4.3.1_prerequisites/README.md

 **Note:** The further shown setup steps can be in the most cases performed by command-line and via the Kyma Runtime Environment User Interface.

-## Deploy the SAP Commerce Mock as consuming system into a Kyma Namespace
+## Deploy the SAP Commerce Mock as consuming system into Kyma Namespace

 To have a consuming e-commerce application, especially a SAP Commerce Cloud available, a mock version of it will be used.
 With this pre-configured and Varkes-based [SAP-Commerce-Mock](https://blogs.sap.com/2020/06/17/sap-cloud-platform-extension-factory-kyma-runtime-mock-applications/) it is possible to trigger Events, send and receive data to and from the Kyma-based Microservice.